kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## Bidirectional Streams
 Bidirectional streams are primarily used for control streams.

-Note that QUIC bidirectional streams have both a send and recv direction can be closed or reset (with an error code) independently.
+Note that QUIC bidirectional streams have both a send and recvieve direction that can be closed or reset (with an error code) independently.
 This is used to indicate completion or errors respectively.

 The first byte of each stream indicates the Stream Type.